dpmj/alcazar/README.md

 }
 ```

- There is already a small text in `opening/license.tex` below the license text that acknowledges the use of this template.
+There is already a small acknowledgement in `opening/license.tex` below the license text.
 It's completely optional, of course ;)

 ## Thanks!